What is R-Value?

 R-Value measures how well a material resists heat flow.
 In simple terms, the higher the R-value, the better the insulation.
 It's a critical factor in keeping your home, building, or barn warm in the winter and cool in the summer.

-Why R-Value Matters
+Why R-Value Matters?

 Insulation’s job is to slow the movement of heat.
-If your insulation has a low R-value, heat will pass through more easily — leading to energy loss, higher bills, and uneven indoor temperatures.
+If your insulation has a low R-value, heat will pass through more easily leading to energy loss, higher bills, and uneven indoor temperatures.
+Different areas of a building require different R-values based on:

-- Climate zone (e.g., Alberta requires higher R-values than coastal BC)
+- Climate zone - e.g., Alberta requires higher R-values than coastal BC

-- Part of the structure (attic vs. walls vs. basement)
+- Part of the structure - attic vs. walls vs. basement

 - Local building codes

-Comparing Insulation Types by R-Value
+Comparing Insulation Types by R-Value:

-Here’s how common insulation materials stack up:
+Here’s how common insulation materials stack up - Insulation Type R-Value Per Inch (Approx.)

-Why Spray Foam Stands Out
+Why Spray Foam Stands Out:

 Because spray foam has a much higher R-value per inch, you need less of it to achieve the same or better thermal performance compared to traditional materials.